owid/owid-datasets/datasets/COVID Government Response (OxBSG)/README.md

 1- Recommended
 2- Required in some specified shared/public spaces outside the home with other people present, or some situations when social distancing not possible
 3- Required in all shared/public spaces outside the home with other people present or all situations when social distancing not possible
-4- Required outside the home at all times regardless of location or presence of other people
+4- Required outside the home at all times, regardless of location or presence of other people

 Vaccination policy
 0 - No availability
-1 - Availability for ONE of following: key workers/ clinically vulnerable groups / elderly groups 2 - Availability for TWO of following: key workers/ clinically vulnerable groups / elderly groups 3 - Availability for ALL of following: key workers/ clinically vulnerable groups / elderly groups 4 - Availability for all three plus partial additional availability (select broad groups/ages) 5 - Universal availability
+1 - Availability for ONE of the following: key workers/ clinically vulnerable groups / elderly groups 2 - Availability for TWO of the following: key workers/ clinically vulnerable groups / elderly groups 3 - Availability for ALL the following: key workers/ clinically vulnerable groups / elderly groups 4 - Availability for all three, plus partial additional availability (select broad groups/ages) 5 - Universal availability